 So, what is it exactly?
 Well, as one of my teachers from OKA Training calls it, Emotional Intelligence is “knowing when to bring it, and knowing when to put it away”.
 There’s just so much wisdom in considering this as a way to live, in both our personal and professional lives, in the way we think, speak and behave.
 Another amazing teacher of Emotional intelligence, Joshua Freedman, calls it learning to “be smart with our emotions”.
 It’s the unique intersection and cultivation of the gifts of our minds and our hearts.
 It is essentially an examination of our Self-Awareness, Self-Management, Social-Awareness and Social-Management, and our level of motivation to navigate these 4 areas effectively.

-Self-awareness, self management, social awareness and social management for the 4 areas of EQ
+Self-awareness, self management, social awareness and social management are the 4 areas of EQ

 More specifically, Emotional Intelligence is the ability to understand ourselves and others, and apply this knowledge to optimize our decisions, circumstances and relationships.
 There are several different ways to measure this through various assessment tools and models from a certified practitioner or coach, but we can also absolutely work on this on our own at no cost.